OXY2DEV/nvim/lua/custom_plugins/markview.nvim/README.md

 - toggle {buffer}, Toggles the state of buffer.
 - enable {buffer}, Enables/Refreshes the plugin on a specific buffer.
 - disable {buffer}, Disables the plugin & clears decorations on a specific buffer.
+- splitToggle {buffer}, Toggles the preview in a split.
+- splitEnable {buffer}, Enables the preview in a split.
+- splitDisable { buffer}, Disables the preview.

 ## 🚀 Hybrid mode